 Project 100: Building the future, reader by reader

-As the American Library in Paris nears its centennial, we are launching an ambitious campaign in order to bring your vision of the Library of the future into being.
-Building upon the Library’s past successes, including a 2016 renovation that has drawn over 1,000 new members, Project 100 will mark the next exciting era of this august institution.
+As the American Library in Paris celebrates its centennial, we are launching an ambitious campaign in order to bring your vision of the Library of the future into being.
+Building upon the Library’s past successes, including a 2016 renovation that has drawn over 1,000 new members, Project 100 marks the next exciting era of this august institution.

 While preparing for this project, we spoke to scores of members and supporters like you, and unsurprisingly, we found that the Library means different things to each of you:

 Some of you come to work silently, but not in solitude.